rprimus/sinatra-up-and-running-in-slim/readme.md

 The trickiest part to convert was the index page as
 * blocks cannot be used and
 * '-' **not** '==' should be used for any statement containing 'do'

+## Helper script

+A helper script _launch.rb_ has been created to start the blog:

+    ruby launch.rb

+to get started.